Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 ## Fourth Experiment: Calling Javascript From Rust

-So far I've not discovered a *nice* way to call Javascript functions from the Rust code we've written.
-So, instead, let's look at the way I did find.

 There isn't a tremendous amount of writing about this topic, the best resource I was able to find was in the ['Interacting with code'](https://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#implement-c-in-javascript) section of the Emscripten documentation.

 The basic concept is that when `emcc` goes and does its job it includes a `library.js` file which we can add functions to via the `--js-library` flag.
 These functions can return values, or do things like run `alert("Blah blah")`.